 - Students should be picked-up before 3:30 p.m.

-- A fee will be charged for students who are picked up after 3:30 p.m.
+- A fee will be charged for students who are picked up after the stated pick-up times.

 Registration fee (non-refundable)

-A US $ 625.00 non-refundable fee is required yearly at the time of registration for all primary grade levels (K -6).
+A non-refundable fee is required yearly at the time of registration for all grade levels (K -8).
+Registration for grades K-6 is US$ 625.00.
+Registration for grades 7-8 is US$750.00.
 This fee will be fully transferred to the Learning Material Fund which is intended to cover the costs of books, workbooks, support materials for instruction and related technology hardware/software, which will enhance the student’s learning process throughout the school year.
 No exemptions are made in the payment of the registration fee.

 Payment of Fees – Guidelines

-All school tuition fees are due by the published dates; in general this means that all tuition should be paid by the third of the month.
+All school tuition fees are due by the published dates; in general this means that all tuition should be paid by the third of the month, except for the first payment at the start of the school year (which is due September 10th rather than September 3rd).
 If payment is not received on the indicated date a late fee will be added, which is currently set at $50.00.
 A returned cheque is considered as a late payment.
 Where fees remain unpaid after 30 days further attendance of students shall be denied.
 Reports and school records will be withheld pending full payment on any outstanding accounts.

 For families with more than one child in the school there are discounts for the 2nd and 3rd child (in case of 4th and 5th child the same discount as 3rd child applies).
-The discount is always related to the youngest child!
-So, in case there is one child in primary and one in kindergarten, the discount is calculated on the kindergarten fee.
+The discount is always applied to the youngest child.

 Installments should be made payable to “Omololu International School”

-This can be completed by various ways: Direct Deposit or Cheque.
+Bank payments: This can be completed by various ways: Direct Deposit or Check.
 Upon completion of payment, a copy of the deposit slip needs to be submitted to the Office Administrator as proof of payment.

 Payments can be made by selecting one of the three payment plans.
-Tuition fees have to be paid at the start of the school year, term or at the beginning of the month dependent on the selected option.
+Tuition fees have to be paid by the due dates indicated by the payment plan option.